 How do I clean my tongue?

 It must be cleaned twice a day just as you would brush your teeth.
 Rinse with warm water and mouthwash, but don’t go too hard on the mouth wash.
 After eating ensure you rinse your mouth with water and have plenty to drink.
 Always wash your hands before touching your piercing to avoid infection.

-Are they hard to remove and put back it?
+Are tongue piercings hard to remove and put back it?

-What’s it like when you kiss, or give/receive oral?
+What’s it like to kiss, or give/receive oral with a tongue piercing?

 The most common difference between kissing with a tongue piercing is the addition of something cold into an otherwise warm situation (ew).
 The feeling of a cold ball or bar as your kissing can be exciting for some, plus for the pierced person the tugging on your piercing is meant to be like a party for the nerve-endings in your tongue.
 The most likely thing having a tongue piercing will do is increase the amount of people who want to kiss you, since now you’re a cool rebel with a mysterious tongue they haven’t experienced before.